Firazyr is a brand-name injection prescribed for hereditary angioedema. Firazyr contains the active ingredient icatibant acetate.

 Right after you’ve used a syringe, needle, or autoinjector, dispose of it in an FDA-approved sharps disposal container.
 This helps prevent others, including children and pets, from taking the drug by accident or harming themselves with the needle.
 You can buy a sharps container online, or ask your doctor, pharmacist, or health insurance company where to get one.

 The manufacturer of Firazyr has a program called OnePath to help you dispose of used needles and syringes.
 This program offers you a free sharps container that you can use to mail back your used syringes and needles.
-This helps make sure they’re disposed of properly.
+This helps ensure they’re disposed of properly.
 You’ll also receive needle caps for covering needles in case you need to inject Firazyr and don’t have access to your sharps container.

 This article provides several useful tips on medication disposal.
 You can also ask your pharmacist for information on how to dispose of your medication.